kkomelin/create-fhenix-dapp/README.md

 yarn start
 ```

 Visit your app on: `http://localhost:3000`.
 You can interact with your smart contract using the `Debug Contracts` page.
-You can tweak the app config in `packages/nextjs/scaffold.config.ts`.
+You can tweak the app config in `packages/frontend/scaffold.config.ts`.

-Run smart contract test with `yarn hardhat:test` or `yarn foundry:test` depending of your solidity framework.
+Run smart contract test with `pnpm hardhat:test`.

 - Edit your smart contract:
-  - Hardhat => `YourContract.sol` in `packages/hardhat/contracts`
+  - Hardhat => `YourContract.sol` in `packages/banckend/contracts`
-  - Foundry => `YourContract.sol` in `packages/foundry/contracts`
-- Edit your frontend in `packages/nextjs/pages`
+- Edit your frontend in `packages/frontend/pages`
 - Edit your deployment scripts:
-  - Hardhat => `packages/hardhat/deploy`
+  - Hardhat => `packages/backend/deploy`
-  - Foundry => `packages/foundry/script`

 ## Documentation